-Restaurants have largely grown due to the direct increase in both domestic and foreign tourism.
+Restaurants have largely grown due to the increase in both domestic and foreign tourism.
 There is a tendency for Nicaraguans from all economic levels to frequent restaurants as part of their social and family outings.
-Also the government institution in charge of tourism has strengthened its efforts to promote tourism internationally.
+Also, the government institution in charge of tourism has strengthened its efforts to promote tourism internationally.
 In recent years, Nicaragua has appeared in famous magazines as one of the top tourist destinations.
-According to the daily newspaper La Prensa, there are over 11,970 hotel rooms in Nicaragua's primary cities as of 2014.
+According to the daily newspaper La Prensa, there are over 11,970 hotel rooms in Nicaragua's primary cities as of 2015.
 There are two segments of tourists traveling to Nicaragua; one seeks the "backpacker" experience and the second segment seeks a luxurious and exotic getaway at a fairly reasonable price.
 The first segment travels on a low budget and seeks affordable prices.
 The second segment has been historically reduced, but it is growing as new resorts and vacation rentals become available.
 Per data from the Ministry of Tourism, the average tourist spends about 60 dollars per day in lodging, food and drinks.
 This creates the need for more hotels and restaurants to cater to this type of traveler.
 Owners often seek to reduce costs to maintain accessible prices and a fair quality of the products and services.

-The growth of the tourism sector is creating good opportunities for high end consumer oriented products.
-In 2015, U.S. consumer oriented product exports to Nicaragua reached \$85.8 million, the highest export level since at least 1970.
+The growth of the tourism sector is creating good opportunities for high-end consumer oriented products.
+In 2016, U.S. consumer oriented product exports to Nicaragua reached \$70.8.8 million, a 17 percent decreased from the previous year..